Zillowe/Hello/README.md

 dependencies({
-	build = { -- build time dependencies, installed when building it from source required = { -- required build time dependencies, not optional "native:go" -- this will install 'go' package from the native package manager, since go is pretty much widely available theres no need* to create a Zoi package for it
+	build = { -- build time dependencies, installed when building it from source required = { -- required build time dependencies, not optional "native:zig" -- this will install 'zig' package from the native package manager, since zig is pretty much widely available theres no need* to create a Zoi package for it
 		  -- after the first 'sync' run 'zoi info' to see the list of available package managers and the native one for you },
 	},